5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 `framebuffer-unifiedmem` | Can be used to increase the amount of assigned VRAM. ⚠️ Don't use `framebuffer-unifiedmem` and `framebuffer-stolenmem` together at the same time – use either or!

 ## Empty Framebuffers (for Desktop)

-List of empty Framebuffers for Intel CPUs with on-board graphics.
-For using on-board graphics for computational tasks only (like QuickSync Video, etc.) when a discrete GPU is used for displaying graphics.
+List of Framebuffers for Intel CPUs with integrated graphics that are used for computing purposes only (e.g. QuickSync Video, HEVC), when a separate GPU is utilized for display.

 **Address**: `PciRoot(0x0)/Pci(0x2,0x0)`